 Entanglement-based quantum networks communicate using qubits: communication is created using qubits, from end-to-end, point-to-point.
 Quantum networks create entangled pairs of qubits to establishing connections and communicate information.
 Qubits exist in superposition - they can be in multiple states at one time, making them a very unique type of data.
 They can also decohere, or degrade in quality and usefulness.
 This demands a unique implementation of specialized hardware, and specifically quantum memories.
-Quantum memories are critical to quantum networks because they enable the storage and processing of qubits within quantum systems.
+Quantum memories are critical to entanglement-based quantum networks because they enable the storage and processing of qubits within entangled systems.

 These components include:

 - An entanglement source, which generates the entangled particles or photons that are then distributed to the connected points.
-Those connected points maybe on either side of the repeater, they may be other repeaters, or they may be other end points or nodes.
+Those connected points may be on either side of the repeater, they may be other repeaters, or they may be other end points or nodes.

 - Photon sources and detectors.
 These generate and receive photons on either side of the system, within the system, within the repeater.